 In one of our very first coaching sessions, I had an HR issue I needed help working through.

 I presented it to him and waited, wide-eyed and bushy-tailed, for him to tell me what to do.

 Well Randy, if I knew what to think, I wouldn’t be asking you!

 So I stumbled my way through an answer.

 And why is that the way you’d handle it?

 Shoot, Randy.
 I don’t know!
 I’ve never done this before.

 Great Leaders Listen

-It’s super frustrating.
-I know it is.
-But rather than give them the answers, I’m listening to the problem and I’m empowering them to make the decisions.
+But rather than give them the answers, I’m listening to the problem and I’m empowering them to provide solutions and make decisions.

 I’ll be curious to hear what happens.